-The Program Director will determine the date and location for the yearly examination schedule.
-Part I (2 questions) will be given time frames of 9 to 12 noon and one-hour for lunch.
-Part II (2 questions) will follow lunch from 1 to 4 pm.
+The Program Director will determine the dates and locations for the yearly examination schedule.
+Part I (one question) will be given in the morning 9 am to 1pm with one-hour for lunch.
+Part II (one question) will follow lunch from 1pm to 5 pm.